novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

 ### Authentication and authorization

-Enhance security by using token-based authentication methods, such as [JSON Web Token (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token), to protect server connections.
+To enhance security, protect server connections using token-based authentication methods, such as [JSON Web Token (JWT)](https://en.wikipedia.org/wiki/JSON_Web_Token).

 Also, role-based access control should be implemented to restrict notification access to authorized users, ensuring that only individuals with appropriate permissions can receive and view notifications.